-Note In illustrative diagrams, like Figure 8-20, for clarity purposes light directions are usually represented by lines extending from the light position toward the environment.
-These lines are usually for illustrative purposes and do not carry mathematic meanings.
-These illustrative diagrams are contrasted with vector diagrams that explain illumination computations, like Figures 8-13 and 8-14.
-In illumination vector diagrams, all vectors always point away from the position to be illuminated, and all vectors are assumed to be normalized vectors with a magnitude of 1.
+Note In illustrative diagrams, like Figure 8-21, for clarity purposes light directions are usually represented by lines extending from the light position toward the environment.
+These lines are usually for illustrative purposes and do not carry mathematical meanings.
+These illustrative diagrams are contrasted with vector diagrams that explain illumination computations, like Figures 8-14 and 8-15.
+In illumination vector diagrams, all vectors always point away from the position to be illuminated, and assumed to be normalized with a magnitude of 1.

 The Directional and Spotlights Project